- Why is Sleep so Important?

 3. Magnesium Lotion Improves Sleep Quality for Many

-As you’ll learn in our upcoming post on how parents can use magnesium to help their kids, there are many forms of magnesium that can reduce anxiety and be calming for sleep.
+As you’ll learn in this post on how parents can use magnesium to help their kids, there are many forms of magnesium that can reduce anxiety and be calming for sleep.

 I even heard from a mom who blindly too tested it on her anxious preteen under the guise of just helping her dry legs, and the preteen reported after only three days that she realized she was falling asleep more easily.
 For such a simple habit, it seems worth a try.